Undergraduate Programs in Geological Sciences with information on majors, minors and a sample sequence map.

 G416 Economic Geology (3 cr.)
 P: G334; Chemistry C106–C126 or consent of instructor.
 Geologic occurrence and genesis of economic mineral deposits, including petroleum and coal.
 Introduction to mining, processing, and exploration methods.
 Two lectures and one 2–hour laboratory per week.
 II Sem.

 G417 Optical Mineralogy (3 cr.)
-P: G222 or G225.
 Use of crystal optics and the petrographic microscope to identify minerals, textures, rocks, and mineral reactions in thin sections of rock.
 Two 3–hour lecture/lab meetings per week or one lecture and two 2–hour lab meetings per week if taught as a 15–week class, or an equivalent schedule if taught as an 8–week class.
 I or II Sem.

 G418 Igneous and Metamorphic Petrology (3 cr.)
 P: G222 or equivalent.
 The petrogenesis of igneous and metamorphic rocks.
 Both the lecture and laboratory portions of the course stress the application of modern petrographic, mineralogic, geochemical, and phase equilibria techniques to the solution of relevant petrologic problems.
 Two lectures and one two-hour laboratory meeting per week.
 II Sem.